 - Scrubber level control

 - Emergency shutdown.

 - Other shutdowns.

 - Close the discharge ESD valve.
-The suction ESD valve shall remain in open position.
-The blowdown ESD valve shall remain in closed position.
+The suction ESD valve shall remain in an open position.
+The blowdown ESD valve shall remain in a closed position.
 The antisurge valves and capacity control valve goes to open position.
-The motor stops and the compressor settle out to suction pressure.
+The motor stops and the compressor settles out to suction pressure.
 The auxiliaries keep running.

 - Generally initiated on trips on process parameters.